michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 9. and these who went before him, and these who came after him, cried, saying, Save now!

-10. and blessed be the coming kingdomOr, the kingdom which cometh. of our father David: Save now, in the heights!Ushana bamraumee.
+10. and blessed be the coming kingdom

 11. And Jeshu entered Urishlem, into the temple, and surveyed every thing.
 And when it was the time of the evening, he went forth to Beth-ania with the twelve.